 - If it is an emergency, contact Psychiatric Emergency Services at (734) 936-5900 or 911

-- If this crisis has impacted your classes, you can also request an appointment with OSSA to discuss resources and academic options
+- If this crisis has impacted your classes, you can request an appointment with OSSA or your academic advisor/department to discuss resources and academic options

-I am experiencing a crisis (e.g. illness/death of family member, academic crisis, personal crisis).
+I am experiencing a crisis (e.g. illness/death of family member or a personal crisis).

-- If you feel comfortable, contact your academic department representative
+- If you feel comfortable, contact your academic advisor or department representative

-- For additional support, either you or your department can request an appointment with OSSA to discuss resources and next steps
+- For additional support, you can request an appointment with OSSA or the Dean of Students Office to discuss resources and next steps

 I am seeking long-term mental health resources.